AkshitBaliyan/AkshitBaliyan-langsmith-MAT496/README.md

 <img width="1920" height="926" alt="image" src="https://github.com/user-attachments/assets/a8502906-489c-47ee-a278-9fd62c4f94a2" />

-I spent some time with the prompt canvas and got a feel for its tooling.
-The 'diff' button is a really useful feature for seeing exactly what's changed between prompt versions.
-I played around with actions that adjust the reading level and length, and I even used the chatbot itself to get suggestions on how to make my prompt better.
+I learned about the prompt canvas and its tooling.
+The 'diff' button is a really useful feature for seeing exactly what's changed between my prompt versions.
+I learned about the actions that adjust the reading level and length, and I even used the chatbot itself to get suggestions on how to make my prompt better.

 I changed the persona of the bot to a cricketer instead of a pirate like shown in the video.